 Dropped calls, busy lines, or miscommunication between guests and hotel staff can contribute to an unpleasant guest experience.
 For instance, phone operators may not be able to answer every single call during peak hours.
 They may also misunderstand requests due to language barriers.

 And let's also not forget the maintenance of hardware, the telecommunications systems plus wages for phone operators, landlines are a costly investment.

 With such high investment and low return, hotels need to reconsider and justify the costs with a different alternative for communication.

-The hotel's digital concierge solution can play the central role in connecting the hotel and guests effortlessly and intuitively.
+The hotel's digital concierge solution can play a central role in connecting the hotel and guests effortlessly and intuitively.
 Hence, it is possible to remove landlines altogether.

-While some believe that the minibar represents an indulgent, others argue that items presented are highly overpriced and mediocre.
-Should hotels get rid of minbars too after landline telephones?
+While some believe that the minibar represents an indulgence, others argue that the items presented are highly overpriced and mediocre.
+Should hotels get rid of minibars too after landline telephones?

 The minibars have the potential to become one of the most impactful touchpoints that enhance the guest experience.
 The challenge lies in creating targeted purchases through in-room minibars while meeting food hygiene standards post-COVID.

 All in all, minibars can create a sustainable and profitable source of income.
 Instead of selling the typical uninspiring bottles of juice or water, hotels can entice guests by offering them a chance to taste the unique local flavours.
-Locally sourced, eco-friendly products for the minibars can elevate the guest experience while supporting local communities is an act that modern travellers are actively sought-after.
+Locally sourced, eco-friendly products for the minibars can elevate the guest experience while supporting local communities is an act that modern travellers actively sought after.